-For vector linearization via PCR, please see primer design recommendations in the User Manual, Section IV.
+For vector linearization via PCR, please see primer design recommendations in the User Manual, Section IV.B.

 Complete, efficient digestion will reduce the amount of cloning background.
-Generally speaking, two different cut sites are better than one for cloning.
-Efficiency of digestion will always be better if the restriction sites do not overlap and have at least 5 bases between them.
-(This varies with each enzyme, but the majority digest at >90% efficiency in these conditions.)
+Generally speaking, two enzymes cut better than any single enzyme.
+Digestion efficiency will always be better if the restriction sites are as far apart as possible.

 - 1. Incubate your restriction digest as directed by the restriction enzyme supplier.
 Longer reaction times can increase linearization and reduce background. - 2.
 After digestion, purify the linearized vector using a PCR purification kit.
-We recommend gel purification using the NucleoSpin Gel and PCR Clean-Up kit, sold as part of the In-Fusion Snap Assembly Starter Bundle (Cat.
-No. 638945) and Value Bundle (Cat.
-No. 638946) and also available separately (Cat.
+We recommend gel purification using the NucleoSpin Gel and PCR Clean-Up kit (Cat.
 No. 740609.50). - 3.
-[Control] Check the background of your vector by transforming competent cells with 5-10 ng of the linearized and purified vector, in the absence of In-Fusion cloning master mix.
+[Control] Check the background of your vector by transforming competent cells with 5-10 ng of the linearized and purified vector.
 If background is high, add more restriction enzyme(s) and continue digesting the vector (2 hr to overnight).
 Gel purify the remainder of the vector and transform again.